Object-Image Correspondence for Algebraic Curves under Projections: Solving the group-equivalence problem

-and therefore is the projection of the variety def\/ined by~$X$, given by~\eqref{eq-X}, to the $\varkappa,\tau$-plane.
+and therefore is the projection of the variety defined by~$X$, given by~\eqref{eq-X}, to the $\varkappa,\tau$-plane.
 It is the standard theorem in the computational algebraic geometry (see, for instance,~\cite[Chapter~5]{CLO96}) that the Zariski closure $\overline{{\mathcal S}_{\mathcal X}}$ of this projection is the variety of the elimination ideal $X\cap\mathbb{R}[\varkappa,\tau]$.

-(3)~It is not dif\/f\/icult to prove, in general, that the Zariski closure of the image of an irreducible variety under a~rational map is an irreducible variety.
+(3)~It is not difficult to prove, in general, that the Zariski closure of the image of an irreducible variety under a~rational map is an irreducible variety.
 The dimension of this closure is less or equal than the dimension of the original variety.
 Thus $\overline{{\mathcal S}_{\mathcal X}}$ is an irreducible variety of dimension zero when the signature map ${S}|_{\mathcal X}=(K|_{\mathcal X},T|_{\mathcal X})$ is a~constant map and of dimension one otherwise.
 In the latter case $\overline{{\mathcal S}_{\mathcal X}}$ is an irreducible algebraic planar curve and, therefore, is a~zero set of a~single irreducible polynomial. \end{proof}